 I am not going to argue with you about your religion, or any version thereof, or any lack thereof.
 Whatever you like to believe in is fine with me.
 As near as I can tell, there is a very wide distribution of religious belief within the engineering and scientific community.
-This is also fine by me.
-I’ve heard some people argue that if you believe in evolution, you can’t believe in a religion—and vice versa.
-I don’t agree with that correlation at all, and there are a lot of people that don’t either.
+Also fine by me.
+I've heard some people argue that if you believe in evolution, you can't believe in a religion—and vice versa.
+I don't agree with that correlation at all, and a lot of people don't.

 Do I believe in God?
 Yes.
 I am a Christian and a member of an Episcopal church.
-You may have heard that in the 1860s, every Christian church in the U.S. split asunder over the issue of slavery— except for the Episcopalians.
-Apparently, they thought they could “get along” despite some rather serious differences.
+You may have heard that in the 1860s, every Christian church in the U.S. split asunder over the issue of slavery—except for the Episcopalians.
+Apparently, they thought they could "get along" despite serious differences.